SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Editors/XML_editor.md

 1. If you want to insert a variable (or a formula including a variable) in the text to be repeated, then do the following:

     - Place your cursor where you want the variable or formula to be inserted, and click *Insert placeholder*.
-    - If necessary, change the default placeholder that appeared at the location where you placed your cursor: a single value “x” delimited by “$” characters.
-You could change it to e.g. “$x+5$”.
+    - If necessary, change the default placeholder that appeared at the location where you placed your cursor: a single value "x" delimited by "$" characters.
+You could change it to e.g. "$x+5$".

 1. At the bottom of the window, select *Overwrite Selection*, if you want the text you selected to be overwritten by the text that is currently displayed in the *Preview* box.
 1. Click *OK* to have the text in the *Preview* box pasted in the editor.

-#### Using “$” characters inside a formula
+#### Using "$" characters inside a formula

-When you insert a variable or a formula into the text to be copied, that variable or formula is delimited by “$” characters.
-If you want to use a “$” character inside a formula, you have to put an escape character in front of it.
+When you insert a variable or a formula into the text to be copied, that variable or formula is delimited by "$" characters.
+If you want to use a "$" character inside a formula, you have to put an escape character in front of it.
 Example: `$(x*10)+"\$"$`.

-#### Defining the range of value “x”
+#### Defining the range of value "x"

-The range of value “x” can be defined using the range definition boxes at the top of the window.
+The range of value "x" can be defined using the range definition boxes at the top of the window.

 There are two ways to define the range:

-- Specify a starting “x” value in *Start* and a number of iterations in *Count*.
+- Specify a starting "x" value in *Start* and a number of iterations in *Count*.
-- Specify a starting “x” value in *Start* and an ending “x” value in *End*.
+- Specify a starting "x" value in *Start* and an ending "x" value in *End*.

 In both cases, you can also specify a step size in *Step*.